supervisely/docs/apps/development/app-config.md

 - `"icon_background": "#FFFFFF"` - icon background (we recommend to keep it white)

 - `"task_location": "workspace_tasks"` - once you ran an app, the task is created.
 This field defines where the task will be shown: `"workspace_tasks"` or `"application_sessions"`.
 If your application applies to some item / or creates something in workspace (project / dataset / neural network / report/ ...) we recommend to use `"workspace_tasks"` to keep it at the same workspace, if your app uses items from different workspace or work with top-level items (team files, team members, labeling jobs, ...) we recommend to use `"application_sessions"` value.
+This option helps organize applications tasks and keep the logic consistent: thus you can easily find app task later, open / stop it and view logs.

 Example for `"workspace_tasks"`: